Bang, Bang Maxwell’s Silver Hammer

-Given the fact that we are talking about a man who subsequently went on to loot the pension funds of his company to pay off debts at the Mirror Group, hindsight might credit the DTI with some considerable prescience.
+Given the fact that this is a man who subsequently went on to loot the pension funds of his company to pay off debts at the Mirror Group, hindsight might credit the DTI with some considerable prescience.
 Nevertheless this was not how things seemed at the time.
-The litigious Maxwell took the DTI to court, and in 1971, Justice Forbes ruled that the DTI inspectors “had moved from an inquisitorial role to an accusatory one and virtually committed the business murder of Mr Maxwell”.
+The litigious Maxwell took the DTI to court, and in 1971, Justice Forbes ruled that the DTI inspectors ‘had moved from an inquisitorial role to an accusatory one and virtually committed the business murder of Mr Maxwell’.

 As a result Maxwell’s reputation survived the inquiry.
 He regained his seat on the board and went onto to engage in the sleazy financial practices that subsequently made him famous.
 This obscure investigation into a scientific and medical publishing company nevertheless gave rise to a new legal process known as ‘Maxwellisation’, in which the objects of public inquiries were given advance notice of any criticisms directed against them, in order to forestall the possibility of Maxwellesque legal action, and allow named individuals to respond privately before such criticisms were made public.